nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 At [factor10](https://www.factor10.com/), we automate several security practices to reduce human error and maintain flexibility for quick security intervention.
 Here's how we do it:

-1. **Automated Script Handling**: During our build process, a utility fetches the latest versions of third-party scripts, but changes are only introduced after a manual diff-check, giving us full control over updates.
+1. **Controlled Script Updates**: During our build process, a utility fetches the latest versions of third-party scripts, but changes are only introduced after a manual diff-check, giving us full control over updates.
 2. **Automated SRI Generation**: Hashes for all fetched scripts are automatically calculated and embedded into the HTML, ensuring integrity.